 - Red: offline device(s).
 Number of devices not connected to the cloud.
 There may be a number of possible causes which can not be determined via the cloud.
 Please check if your device is properly powered, your firewall permits connections to Plasma Cloud (learn more about setting up your firewall here) and whether the device MAC address was correctly entered.

-Example: The above graph shows the network outage chart from November 6th till December 5th of the current year.
-There are 6 devices in total belonging to all SSIDs.
-Five out of six devices are online most of the time.
-On November 11th, all devices were offline (could be due to a power outage, or other reasons), while on November 14th all devices were successfully connected to the cloud.
-From November 25th onward, some devices experienced DNS failure a few times.
+Example: The above graph shows the network outages chart from June 24th till July 23rd of the current year.
+There are 8 devices in total belonging to all SSIDs.
+Six out of eight devices are online with no reported issues most of the time, while 1-2 devices often experienced DNS failures.
+On July 4th, five devices went offline (could be due to a power outage, or other reasons).
+From July 18th onward, most devices went into mesh recovery mode, indicating that the mesh was suffering from some issues.
 There were no devices with pairing issues.

-To view a single device status in comparison to the whole network, you can click on the name of the device in the table below the graph.
-A second chart will appear below the network one, representing the status information of the selected device.
+To view a single device status in comparison to the whole network, you can click on the related device row in the table below the graph.
+A second chart will appear below the network outages chart, representing the status information of the selected device.

-The status of the selected device is represented by lines of colored dots, with each color indicating one of the four possible network states.
-The four levels on which dots are positioned help to better differentiate between the different network states.
+The health status of the selected device is represented by a dot chart.
+The dot color indicates which of the five network states the device was in at a specific time.
+The five levels on which dots can be positioned help to differentiate between the reported network states.

-Example: We can see a straight green line from December 3rd - 4th, showing that the selected device was online and experiencing no issues during this period of time.
-In a couple of occasions, the device experienced DNS failure (blue dots around November 26th and November 30th).
-By comparing this data to the chart above - which refers to all Access Points in the network - you can see that in two out of five instances, it was the selected device experiencing the reported DNS failure.
+Example: We can see a continuous green line from July 9th to July 13th, showing that the selected device was online and experiencing no issues during this period of time.
+In a some occasions, the device experienced DNS failure (blue dots around the end of June).
+By comparing this data to the chart above - which refers to all Access Points in the network - you can see that in quite a few instances, it was the selected device experiencing the reported DNS failure.